Cyber Security Center

-- The promoter will ask you to send payment to cover the cost of redeeming the prize when the prize does not exist.
+- The promoter will ask you to send payment to cover the cost of redeeming the fake prize.

 - In this type of scam, you may rarely if ever receive any winnings in return.

-- The ‘buyer’ will ask the consumer to wire back the difference after the check has been deposited.
+- The ‘buyer’ asks the seller to wire back the difference after the check has been deposited.

-- The check will more than likely bounce and the consumer becomes liable for the entire amount.
+- The check will more than likely bounce and the seller loses the money they 'returned'.

 Tips for the Mailbox